electricimp/BuildAPI/README.md

 // Logs 'This agent's model is called "WeatherMonitor"'
 ```

-### getLatestBuild(*modelName*)
+### getLatestBuildNumber(*modelName*)

 Use this method to determine the build number of the most recent version of your application code.
-Pass in the model’s name acquired using *getModelName()*. **Note** this may not be the version of the code your application is actually running.
+Pass in the model’s name acquired using *getModelName()*. **Note** this may not be the version of the code your application is actually running &mdash; if you have saved code but not restarted your device(s), for example.

 #### Example

 ```
 local modelName = build.getDeviceName(imp.configparams.deviceid);
-server.log("Running app code version " + build.getLatestBuild(modelName));
+server.log("Running app code version " + build.getLatestBuildNumber(modelName));

 // Logs 'Running app code version 557'
 ```